 Manual handling covers a variety of activities, not just lifting.
 These tasks involve using physical force and limbs such as hands, and include:

 While many activities can be automated using lifting equipment and machinery, some still involve manual exertion by an employee.
-Manual handling can also include employees manually intervening with machinery or equipment, such as stacking boxes onto a conveyor belt.
+Manual handling injuries can also happen when employees manually intervene with machinery or equipment, such as stacking boxes onto a conveyor belt.

 Common manual handling injuries

-The consequences of poor manual handling include injuries and illness, short-term and long-term conditions.
+The consequences of poor manual handling include short-term and long-term illnesses and injuries.

-Superficial injuries are considered to be short-term injuries caused by minor accidents.
+Superficial injuries are short-term injuries caused by minor accidents.

 These injuries can involve: